psi4j/ter-v24b-rounded/README.md

 ## Why?

-Standard Linux console fonts don't include the Unicode "arc" box-drawing characters (`╭╮╰╯`).
+Standard Linux console fonts generally don't include the Unicode "arc" box-drawing characters (`╮ ╭ ╯ ╰`).
 Applications using rounded corners fall back to `+` characters, which looks ugly.

 This font patches the Terminus v24b font to: